 “This recent IPO success can set a better tone for Morgan Stanley,” said Richard Sichel, who oversees $1.6 billion as chief investment officer at Philadelphia Trust Co.
 “To make everyone happy on day one is a good starting point.
 They were priced relatively well.”

 Technology companies weren’t the only successes.
-Five Below Inc. (FIVE) advanced 56 percent in its debut after pricing its IPO at the top end of an increased range.
+Five Below Inc. (FIVE:US) advanced 56 percent in its debut after pricing its IPO at the top end of an increased range.

 The Philadelphia-based retailer and its existing holders sold about 9.62 million shares for $17 apiece, according to a statement yesterday.
 Later that day the company’s underwriters exercised the overallotment option, allowing them to buy more stock.
 The retailer rose 2.9 percent to $27.27 in New York.